WooCommerce SEO: 10 Tips & Best Practices for Higher Rankings

 8. Off-Page SEO

 When your site is well-connected and liked by others, it can rank higher in search results.
+So make sure that you dedicate some time to off-page SEO for your online business, It’s well worth the investment.

 9. Regular Content Updates & Social Sharing